andre-ye/uni/docs/hum/hstaa-465/lecture.md

 - Personal liberation as compared to specifically political causes or group liberation
 - Finding the limits of power and freedom

+Additional
+- The hippie comes to the end as a unique social phenomenon -- the identification of the hippie begins to disappear, but what comes after are all the ways in which hippies have blown apart social expectations
+- It's not that the hippie had really died itself
+- How do alternative behaviors become normalized?
+- Aesthetics and other behaviors just become part of the culture
+- The hippie ends as an identifiable weird fringe element which then affects society
+- Breaking open historical boxes

 ---

 ## Lecture 13: Vietnam War -- 1966 - 1967